glorious-codes/glorious-triven/README.md

   title: 'Your Blog Title',
   // Used as browser window title on homepage.
   // Default: Triven.
+  lang: 'pt-BR',
+  // Used as default language for articles and homepage.
+  // Default: en-US.
   sourceDirectory: './posts',
   // Directory where triven will look for markdown files.
   // Default: Root directory of your project ('./').